 Brian Capper started riding MX at the age of nine, started trial biking at 11, and won his first National title at 18.
-He then spent a year in America competing in their National Championships, finishing 7th overall.
+He then spent a year in America competing in their National Championships, finishing seventh overall.

 In 2002, he competed in the National Offroad Championship, and finally achieved his dream of winning the Roof of Africa.
-“That year was a big one for me as I also started my Supermoto career – the best thing I've ever done,” he says.
+“That year was a big one for me as I also started my SuperMoto career – the best thing I've ever done,” he says.

-A nine times SuperMoto Champ and Trials Champion, Brian feels he has accomplished everything he wanted to accomplish in SuperMoto.
-Now that he feels more matured as a rider, he is now setting his sights on enduro.
+A 10-time SuperMoto Champ and Trials Champion, Brian feels he has accomplished everything he wanted to accomplish in SuperMoto.
+Now that he feels more matured as a rider, he has set his sights on enduro.
 “I want to win a title or five there,” he says.
 When he has a bit of free time he likes to spend it entertaining crowds with his gravity defying Xtreme Riding Xhibitions.Read more